element-plus/element-plus/website/docs/en-US/date-picker.md

 Basic date picker measured by 'day'.

 :::demo The measurement is determined by the `type` attribute.
-You can enable quick options by creating a `picker-options` object with `shortcuts` property.
+You can enable quick options via `shortcuts` property.
 The disabled date is set by `disabledDate`, which is a function.

 ```html
 <template>